Ohio police officer kills Black man while body camera wasn't on, mayor says - KVIA

 According to a Columbus Department of Public Safety news release, police responded to a non-emergency call shortly after 1:37 a.m.
 Tuesday.
 The caller reported that a man had been sitting in his SUV for an extended period, repeatedly turning his engine on and off.

 When police arrived at the home on the city’s northwest side, they found a garage door open and a man inside, city officials said.
-The 60-second body camera look back shows the man walking toward the officer with a cell phone in his left hand.
+The 60-second body camera look back shows the man walking toward the officer with a cell phone in his left hand, the release said.
 His right hand was not visible.

 One officer fired his weapon, officials said, striking a 47-year-old man, who died at the hospital just before 2:30 a.m.